-La Scelta di Goethe: Luxury apartments near the Spanish steps.
+La Scelta di Goethe: Luxury apartment near the Spanish steps.

 Casale Sonnino is a fabulous family-owned villa in the Roman countryside.
 The property is immersed in a historic wine producing region and is home to wonderful nature and biodiversity–not to mention a few ruins!